Frequently Asked Questions

 My phone doesn't detect the USB drive

 When you connect a drive, Android will ask you to grant Discs permission to access it.
-We recommend selecting "always allow" so that Discs launches automatically when a drive is connected.
-If the drive is not detected, verify that your adapter supports USB OTG and consider trying a different adapter.
-Adapter quality is the most common cause of connection issues.
-For further assistance, contact support@discsmusic.com.
+We recommend selecting "always allow" so Discs launches automatically when a drive is connected.
+If the drive isn't detected, there are two things to check.
+First, verify that your adapter supports USB OTG and try a different one; quality varies.
+Second, some drive and phone combinations need a USB-C adapter with a power passthrough port for the drive to come up at all.
+If neither helps, contact support@discsmusic.com.

 Album art or metadata is wrong

 Metadata comes from an online database and occasionally has errors or missing entries.
-If something looks off, let us know at support@discsmusic.com.
+You can fix tags directly in the app using the tag editor, or before ripping by editing the metadata on the rip screen.
+If something looks off and you think the database entry is wrong, let us know at support@discsmusic.com.